mostafaishraq/PerfectPark/README.md

 - As a user, I want to be able to load the parking list (including its maximum capacity of parking, rate of charge, minimum hours for discount, and the discount percentage) from the file.

+##Phase 4: Task 2
+I have chosen the option that stated:
+"Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected."
+The class with the robust design is the Car class.
+The method validate() in this class throws the InvalidInputException when the start time and date inputs are of an incorrect type or invalid format.
+The CarTest class has a test for the case where the exception is thrown for invalid input and a test for the case where no exception is thrown.

+##Phase 4: Task 3
+According to my UML class diagram, both ParkingList and Car classes implement the Writable interface.
+Also, from the diagram, if we consider ParkingList to be the whole, Car is a part (aggregation relationship).
+If I had more time on this project, I would refactor the code in such a way so that only ParkingList implements Writable.
+That would cause the classes to follow single responsibility principal.
+I would refactor it so that only parkingList overrides Writable's methods.
+This would mean that there would be no arrow from Car to Writable on the UML diagram.

 ##Citation:
 - Author: Paul Carter